IdenTiclla/cypress-automation-practice/README.md

 - Ejecución automática de pruebas en cada commit
 - Generación de reportes
 - Notificaciones de fallos en las pruebas

+## Test Organization

+The tests in this project are organized using best practices:

+### Directory Structure

+- `cypress/e2e/Tests/` - Contains all test files organized by feature
+  - `account/` - Tests related to user account functionality
+  - `login/` - Tests for login functionality
+  - `article/` - Tests for blog article functionality
+  - `shopping-cart/` - Tests for shopping cart and checkout functionality
+  - `api/` - Tests for API functionality

+### Test File Naming

+Files are named according to the feature they test, using the `.cy.js` extension.
+Example: `login.cy.js`, `register.cy.js`, `shopping-cart.cy.js`

+### Page Object Model

+The project uses the Page Object Model pattern to organize test code:
+- `cypress/e2e/pages/` - Contains page objects for different pages
+- `cypress/e2e/components/` - Contains component objects for reusable UI components

+This separation helps maintain clean, readable, and maintainable tests.

+### Best Practices

+1. Each test file focuses on a specific feature or functionality
+2. Tests are independent and can run in isolation
+3. Common setup is placed in `beforeEach()` hooks
+4. Cleanup is performed in `afterEach()` hooks
+5. Page objects are used to abstract element selectors and common actions
+6. Tests are descriptive and follow a clear pattern

 ## Contribuir